Old Fashioned Soft Baked Pumpkin Cookies

 • Glaze (recipe follows)

-Directions PREHEAT oven to 350° F. Grease baking sheets.
+Preheat oven to 350° F and grease baking sheets.

-COMBINE flour, baking soda, baking powder, cinnamon, nutmeg and salt in medium bowl.
 Beat sugar and butter in large mixer bowl until well blended.
 Beat in pumpkin, egg and vanilla extract until smooth.
-Gradually beat in flour mixture.
+Slowly add in flour mixture.

 Drop by rounded tablespoon onto prepared baking sheets.

-BAKE for 15 to 18 minutes or until edges are firm.
-Cool on baking sheets for 2 minutes; remove to wire racks to cool completely.
+BAKE for 15 to 18 minutes.
+Cool on baking sheets and put on wire racks to cool.
 Drizzle Glaze over cookies

-FOR GLAZE: COMBINE 2 cups sifted powdered sugar, 3 tablespoons milk, 1 tablespoon melted butter and 1 teaspoon vanilla extract in small bowl until smooth.
+GLAZE: Combine 2 cups sifted powdered sugar, 3 tablespoons milk, 1 tablespoon melted butter and 1 teaspoon vanilla extract in small bowl until smooth.
 I put it in a ziploc bag and cut the tip off to do the glaze.

 I haven’t done a great job this year making more than break and bake cookies and leaving them on the sheet.
 I’m doing better and want my family to know how much I cherish them.